With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

 This simple question by a knowing grandmother solved a riddle for a little boy born blue.

 When little Benjamin "Benjy" Stacy was born in a small hospital near Hazard, Kentucky, he was the picture of health.
 He was also very, very blue.
 So blue, in fact, that his skin was the deep purple color of a plum.
 His doctors were alarmed by the sight and immediately sent him by ambulance to a hospital in Lexington, Kentucky.

 Little Benjamin was subjected to an exhaustive schedule of tests in an attempt to explain the startling blue color.
 While he did not appear to be in any distress, doctors began to set up a blood transfusion for the tiny baby.
-That was when his grandmother stepped in, asking the doctors if they've heard of the Fugates of Troublesome Creek.
+That was when his grandmother stepped in, asking the doctors if they'd heard of the Fugates of Troublesome Creek.
 The boy's father, Alva Stacy, then explained that his paternal grandmother Luna was also blue—and apparently was quite healthy in life.

 Benjy’s blue color started to fade a bit over the next few weeks, and as he grew, the only remaining traces of blue coloration were in his lips and nails (the color was particularly noticeable when he became cold).
 The doctors came to the conclusion that Benjy had inherited a rare gene found in the Appalachians—a gene that turned entire generations of one family blue.

 Martin Fugate: The First Blue Man in Kentucky